Skip to content

 runs-on: ubuntu-latest

-output: "Notification sent successfully!"
+output: "Notification sent!"

 inputs:

-description: "Notification message"
+description: "Notification title"

 required: true